-Creamy Dill Potato Salad combines the cool creaminess of traditional american potato salad with amped-up dill flavor and minimal other mix-ins.
-A modern take on a classic based on a recipe by the very best – Cook’s Country by America’s Test Kitchen.
+Creamy Dill Potato Salad combines the cool creaminess of traditional american potato salad with sour cream and dill.
+A modern take on a classic based on a recipe by Cook’s Country by America’s Test Kitchen.

-A perfect side for all summer occasions with tangy, vinegar-rich dressing and bright, dill flavor infused into perfectly-cooked potatoes from the time they’re simmered to when they’re sauced.
-The best, simple but flavor-packed potato salad.
+This creamy dill potato salad is the perfect side for all summer occasions with tangy, vinegar-rich dressing and bright, dill flavor infused into perfectly cooked potatoes from the time they’re simmered to when they’re sauced.

 The dill is infused into the potatoes while they’re boiling and after they’re cooked.
 By simmering vinegar with dill then using it to coat the potatoes while warm and again in the form of creamy dill dressing.